lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

     print(key, value)
 ```

-But instead, get an exception, because you were misled, and you will understand this only
+Instead, you'll get an exception, because you were misled, and you will understand this only
 if you go to the definition of the variable and read the entire code from top to bottom,
-right down to the section from which you started the jump - this is the price of such variables.
+right down to the section from which you started the jump — this is the price of such variables.

-Thus, when you indicate in the variable name the type of data stored in it, you are essentially
+Thus, when you indicate in the variable name the type of data stored in it, you are essentially a
-a guarantee that this variable must contain the specified data type at any time during the
+guarantee that this variable must contain the specified data type at any time during the execution of the program.
-execution of the program.
-Why should we take this responsibility if it is the direct responsibility
+Why should you take this responsibility if it is the direct responsibility of the interpreter or compiler?
-of the interpreter or compiler?
-Better to spend time thinking of a good variable name than trying to
+You shouldn't!
+Better to spend time thinking of a good variable name than trying to figure out why the
-figure out why the variables do not behave as you expect.
+variables do not behave as you expect.

 In the example above, the choice of the name of a variable is rather bad, and you could give a
 name that more accurately expresses the context (no need to be afraid to use names related to the subject area),